coen-hyde/Shanty-Mongo/README.markdown

 ### Adding requirements

+There are 3 types of requirements.
+Validators, filters and special.

+#### Validators

+- Alnum

+- Alpha

+- Array

+- CreditCard

+- Digits

+- Document

+- DocumentSet

+- EmailAddress

+- Float

+- GreaterThan:{Number}
+  Validate that a property is greater than the number provided. eg GreaterThan:13

+- Hex

+- Hostname

+- Int

+- Ip

+- LessThan:{Number}
+  Validate that a property is less than the number provided. eg LessThan:44

+- NotEmpty

+- MongoId

+#### Filters

+- AsAlnum

+- AsAlpha

+- AsDigits

+- AsHtmlEntities

+- AsInt

+- StripNewlines

+- StringToLower

+- StringToUpper

+- StripTags

+#### Requirements with special meaning or behaviour

+- Document:{ClassName}
+  Validates a property is of type ClassName and lazy loads an instance of the document on first access.
+If no ClassName is provided then Shanty_Mongo_Document is assumed. eg 'Document:User' or without a class name 'Document'.

+- DocumentSet:{ClassName}
+  Validates a property is of type ClassName and lazy loads an instance of the documentset on first access.
+If no ClassName is provided then Shanty_Mongo_DocumentSet is assumed. eg 'DocumentSet:Posts' or without a class name 'DocumentSet'.

+- Required
+  Ensures that a property exists.
+Unlike most validators that run when a property is set, Required is run when a document is saved.

+- AsReference
+  Will save a document as a reference

+#### Lets put some of them to use

 	class User extends Shanty_Mongo_Document
 	{
 		protected static $_collectionName = 'user';

 		protected $_requirements = array(
-			'name' => 'NotEmpty',
+			'name' => 'Required',
-			'email' => array('NotEmpty', 'EmailAddress'),
+			'email' => array('Required', 'EmailAddress'),
+			'friends' => 'DocumentSet',
+			'friends.$' => array('Document:User', 'AsReference')
 		);
 	}

+There is a lot going on here so i don't expect you to understand what is happening just yet.

+Even though there are 4 keys in the requirement list we are actually only specifying requirements for 3 properties.
+The last two 'friends' and 'friends.$' both refer to the 'friends' property.

-Here we have enforced that both the properties 'name' and 'email' must not be empty when this document is saved.
+We have enforced that both the properties 'name' and 'email' are required while 'friends' is optional.
 We have also stated that the 'email' property must be an email address.
 When an attempt to set the 'email' property is made, the value will be run through the validator Zend_Validate_EmailAddress.
 If it fails validation an exception will be thrown.
 If you wanted to determine if an email address is valid without throwing an exception call $user->isValid('email', 'invalid@email#address.com');

-There are many different available requirements, including Zends validators and filters.
+The property 'friends' is a document set and all it's elements are documents of type 'User'.
+When this document set is saved all the 'User' documents will be saved as references.
+More on document sets later.

 ### Creating embedded documents